ngocha61084/Employee_reviews/README.md

-# Employee Reviews: What is new?
+# Employee Reviews: What is New?

 ![Alt text](images/Wordcount.png?raw=true "Title")